nubskr/nubskr.github.io/about.md

 permalink: /about/
 ---

-A place to collect interesting ideas without being bothered with what's acceptable or not in the outside world
+A place to collect things which I found interesting